pierrePalud/beetroots/docs/application-ngc7023-astro.rst

 Application to NGC 7023
 ================================

-Example of real case, already studied in :cite:t:`joblinStructurePhotodissociationFronts2018`.
+In this example, we consider a real cloud, NGC 7023, with observations already studied in :cite:t:`joblinStructurePhotodissociationFronts2018`.

 Python Simulation preparation
 -----------------------------

+Here are the classes that are necessary to sample from this distribution.
+The green classes indicate the already implemented classes, and the red classes indicate the classes to implement.

 .. image:: img/simulation-structures/astro-appli.svg
    :width: 85%